imthegod/project-bourse/README.md

 ### ProjectBourseWeb

 This project contains the source code of the system’s REST services.
+There are three groups of services: Analysis services, DSL services and Valid Rules services.